Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Getting to Ponta de São Lourenço by car

-Here are the distances and timeframes to the Ponta de São Lourenço parking lot where the hike starts from:
+Here are the distances and timeframes to the Ponta de São Lourenço parking lot, where the hike starts from:

 From Funchal to Ponta de São Lourenço parking lot: